-Oregon pear farmers, Ben and Erin, are building a custom home on their orchard.
-Since they don't want to cut down any of their money-making trees, the house has to fit on a tiny 600 square feet plot.
-After looking at several upscale, ultra-modern, prefab homes, which one will they choose to be driven and dropped off among the pears?
+Oregon pear farmers are building a custom home on their orchard.
+Since they don't want to cut down any of their money-making trees, the house has to fit on a tiny 600-square-foot plot.
+They look at several upscale, ultra-modern prefab homes.

 A quirky sound healer searches for a tiny home with twist in Los Angeles.
 She prefers a circular space for the good acoustics, but she's open to all kinds of unconventional homes.
 Her best friend joins the hunt to try to keep her from becoming too unrealistic.